9 Fastenal SQL Interview Questions (Updated 2025)

 SQL Question 6: Filter Customers Based on Spend and Location

 Fastenal is a company that sells industrial and construction supplies through a B2B model.
 For their upcoming sales campaign, the marketing department wants to target customers who spent more than $500 in the last 3 months and are located in the 'Midwest' region.
-Using the and tables, write a SQL query to filter out the information.
+Using the orders and customers tables, write a SQL query to filter out the information.

-Example Input:
+orders Example Input:

 order_idcustomer_idorder_datetotal_cost